 and corresponding templates under

-/libs/cq/reporting/templates.
+/libs/cq/reporting/templates

 We can customize/extend the OOTB functionality by overlaying /libs/cq/reporting/components/ with apps/cq/reporting/components/.
 By default, AEM 6.1 provides us with Page Activity Report, Component Report, Instance Report, and User Report.
-We can either create new report itself or customize the existing ones according to our own requirements.
-In this article, I shall be discussing about how to customize Component Report by adding a new column called “Template” to the OOTB Component Report.
+We can either create a new report or customize the existing according to our own requirements.
+In this article, I shall discuss how to customize the Component Report by adding a new column called “Template” to the OOTB Component Report.

 The file structure after overlaying /libs/… with /apps… looks like below.

 The reporting framework uses Query builder to fetch the node results from the repository under the given root content path.
-Column specific query is executed using the configuration under column node such as definitions, preprocessing, resolvers and client filters before the result set is displayed under each column.
+Column specific query is executed using the configuration under column nodes such as definitions, preprocessing, resolvers and client filters before the result set is displayed under each column.
 The intermittent phases of query retrieval and processing are displayed below.

-As you can see I have copied the node ‘pagecol’ from /libs/../compreport to /apps/../compreport, renamed it to ‘templatecol’ and modified its properties as below-
+As you can see, I have copied the node ‘pagecol’ from /libs/../compreport to /apps/../compreport, renamed it to ‘templatecol’ and modified its properties as below:

 templatecol- jcr:title: Template.
+See the image below

-templatecol/ definitions- groupable: true.Delete this property (if exists).
+templatecol/ definitions- Delete the property ‘groupable: true’ if it exists.
+See the image below.

-templatecol/ definitions/ data- hideRootPaths: true.
-Delete this property (we don’t need it).
+templatecol/ definitions/ data- Delete the property ‘hideRootPaths: true’ if it exists.
+See the image below.

-Add a node called ‘resolverConfig’ under templatecol/ definitions/ data/ with following properties.
+Add a node called ‘resolverConfig’ under templatecol/ definitions/ data/ with the following properties.
+See the image below

-Keep the remaining properties from the copied node as it is.
+Keep the remaining properties from the copied node as they are.

 Click Save all and open the component reports page with following URL: